openfun/joanie/README.md

 # Joanie – Power up Richie catalog 👛

-Joanie aims to power up [Richie](https://github.com/openfun/richie) catalog functionalities by delivering an API able to manage course enrollment/subscription, payment and certificates delivery.
+Joanie is a headless ERP for education to manage course enrollment/subscription, payment and certificates delivery.

 Joanie is built on top of [Django Rest Framework](https://www.django-rest-framework.org/).